wottpal/azero.domains/README.md

-# azero.domains – Domain Nameservice for Aleph Zero
+# azero.domains – Domain Nameservice for Aleph Zero (Hackathon)

 This is a hackathon project built at ETHWarsaw by [@dennis_zoma](https://twitter.com/dennis_zoma), [@mike1third](https://twitter.com/mike1third), [@cryptoneur_eth](https://twitter.com/cryptoneur_eth), and [@atris_eth](https://twitter.com/atris_eth).

+The repository is archived and the mainnet version will be open-sourced on launch.

+---

 ## Getting Started